Semiotics of photography

 Semiotics is the study of meaning-making on the basis of signs.
 Semiotics of photography is the observation of symbolism used within photography or "reading" the picture.
 This article refers to realistic, unedited photographs not those that have been manipulated in any way.

 Roland Barthes was one of the first people to study the semiotics of images.
 He developed a way to understand the meaning of images.
 Most of Barthes' studies related to advertising, but his concepts can apply to photography as well.

 Denotation

 Denotation refers to the meaning hidden in symbols or images.
 A denotation is "what we see" in the picture or what is "there" in the picture.
 According to author Clive Scott, this is another way of saying that a photograph has both a signified and a referent, is both coded and encoded.
-This is to re-emphasize the co-existence of the iconic and idexical.
+This is to re-emphasize the co-existence of the iconic and indexical.
 In photography the photo itself is the signifier, the signified is what the image is or represents.
 The literal meaning of the image.